andreaiaia/blog-template/README.md

 If you want to use different fonts for the heading tags you can change the `font-family` property of the `h1`, `h2`, `h3`, `h4`, `h5`, `h6` rules.

 For more customization the scss is there waiting for you.

+## Nuts and bolts

+If you wish to customize the menu bar, you have to edit the pages variable in the `pages/_app.js` file.